-The charity is run day-to-day by an incredible team of volunteers (link) from different parts of the world.
-The team typically works together in-person for field seasons (this so far has been in Iceland), but then remotely in numerous countries – communicating with one-another virtually.
+The charity is run day-to-day by a team of volunteers from different parts of the world.
+The team typically works together in-person for field seasons (so far has been in Iceland and the UK), and then remotely for the rest of year from numerous countries – communicating with one-another virtually.
 The entire team focuses on both research and engagement, however, some members fall more heavily into one category than the other.
-So far, Whale Wise has also supervised numerous student projects, and we intend to continue this into the future.

-Whale Wise is lucky enough to be overseen by an diverse board of trustees (link) – all with different backgrounds necessary for running a whale conservation charity.
-With experience in cetacean research, policy, education and finance – our board is critical to the future of Whale Wise.
+Whale Wise is lucky enough to be overseen by a board of trustees with experience in cetacean research, policy, education and finance – all of which are crucial to running a whale conservation charity.

-Without our partners (link) Whale Wise would also simply not exist.
-As a small and relatively newly formed charity, Whale Wise relies heavily on the experience and resources of other institutions and organisations.
-Luckily, we work with generous and knowledgable partners that make our research and engagement possible.
+Without our partners Whale Wise would simply not exist.
+As a small and relatively new charity, Whale Wise relies heavily on the experience and resources of other institutions and organisations.
+Luckily, we work with generous and knowledgeable partners that make our work possible.

 To date, funding has been primarily supplied by academic grants.
 These grants have largely covered equipment and rarely personal living costs (housing, food, etc.).
 In the future, we hope to diversify our fundraising and, in support of an equitable workplace, provide a fair living wage for our team.
 Support our work here.